malec/CSCE-4013-A2/README.md

-# Bigram count and Map Task Count using Hadoop MapReduce
+## Bigram Count and Map Task Count Using Hadoop MapReduce

-## Written by Alec Ahlbrandt
+### Written by Alec Ahlbrandt

 ### Build and run: